-- 56. The governing statute clearly requires that "[t]he notice ... shall be written in a manner calculated to be understood by the average plan participant and shall contain the following information:...(v) [a]n explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made."
-29 C.F.R. § 2590.606-4(b)(4)(v). - 57.
-As a threshold matter, Defendant's COBRA Enrollment Notice (Exhibit "B") fails to adequately explain the procedures for electing coverage.
+63. The governing statute clearly requires that "[t]he notice ... shall be written in a manner calculated to be understood by the average plan participant and shall contain the following information:...(v) [a]n explanation of the plan's procedures for electing continuation

+- 64. Defendant's COBRA Enrollment Notice (Exhibit "B") fails to adequately explain the procedures for electing coverage.
 Defendant's "Important Information About Your COBRA Continuation Coverage Rights (Exhibit "C") doesn't either.
 By failing to including explain the procedures for electing coverage, Defendant interfered with Plaintiffs' ability to elect COBRA continuation coverage.
-And, furthermore, by failing to adequately explain the procedures for electing coverage, Defendant prevented Plaintiffs from understanding their rights under COBRA and how to make an informed decision about continuation coverage. - 58.
+And, by failing to adequately explain the procedures for electing coverage, Defendant prevented Plaintiffs from understanding their rights under COBRA and how to make an informed decision about continuation coverage. - 65.
 Instead, Defendant's COBRA enrollment notice merely directs plan participants to a general phone number, and website, rather than explaining how to actually enroll in COBRA.
 To further compound the confusion, the Defendant COBRA Enrollment Notice contains no instructions on how to actually enroll if one calls the phone number, or visits the website.
-The telephone number provided by Defendant in its COBRA Enrollment Notice is a "catch-all" number individuals can call with questions about anything benefit-related, including retirement funds, etc., as is the website.

-- 59. This "catch-all" number is actually a phone number to a third-party administrator, Alight Solutions (an entity never identified in the COBRA notice), as is the website. - 60.
+The telephone number provided by Defendant in its COBRA Enrollment Notice is a "catch-all" number individuals can call with questions about anything benefit-related, including retirement funds, etc., as is the website. - 66.
+This "catch-all" number is actually a phone number to a third-party administrator, Alight Solutions (an entity never identified in the COBRA notice), as is on the website. - 67.
 A "catch-all" number provided by Defendant and then routed to a third-party call center designed to answer anything HR-related simply cannot meet the strict informational statutory requirements of 29 C.F.R. § 2590.606-4(b)(4)(v) required of all COBRA notices as to enrollment.
 The same is true as to the generic website link provided.
-Merely directing individuals to a website link and assuming he/she will be able to figure out how to enroll in COBRA once the website is visited simply is very different than actually explaining how to enroll in COBRA. - 61.
-Unlike the Defendant COBRA notice, the Model DOL notice provides a near fool-proof way to elect COBRA coverage by providing a physical election form to mail in, the date it is due, the name and address to where election forms should be sent, spaces for the names, social security numbers, and type of coverage elected by each plan participant or beneficiary.
+Merely directing individuals to a website link and assuming he/she will be able to figure out how to enroll in COBRA once the website is visited simply is very different than actually explaining how to enroll in COBRA.

+- 68. Unlike the Defendant COBRA notice, the Model DOL notice provides a near fool-proof way to elect COBRA coverage by providing a physical election form to mail in, the date it is due, the name and address to where election forms should be sent, spaces for the names, social security numbers, and type of coverage elected by each plan participant or beneficiary.
 (Exhibit "A," p.
-7). - 62.
-Defendant COBRA Enrollment Notice simply does not contain "an explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made" as required by 29 C.F.R. § 2590.606-4(b)(4)(v).
+7). - 69.
+Defendant COBRA Enrollment Notice simply does not contain "an explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made" as required by 29 C.F.R. § 2590.606-4(b)(4)(v). - 70.
 Merely telling Plaintiffs and the putative class members to call a generic 1-800 number, or visit a catch-all website, operated by a third-party and hope they are able to figure out how to enroll after they call is not what is legally required in a COBRA notice.
 Instead, the notice itself must contain information on how to enroll.
 Defendant's notice simply does not.